Algorithms for variational Monte Carlo calculations of fermion projected entangled pair states in the swap gates formulation and the detailed balance of tensor network sequential sampling: Introduction

 \section{Introduction}

 Numerical computation of ground states of two-dimensional many-body fermion systems is a fundamental problem in condensed matter physics.
 Due to the fermion exchange, sign problems are abundant in quantum Monte Carlo simulations \cite{loh1990sign} for fermions, making the method difficult for a broad range of signful systems.
-Based on the variational principle of energy, variational calculations using a wavefunction ansatz can potentially be a better alternative for signful systems, if challenges in representation and optimization are tackled.
-In one dimension, a fermion system can be mapped to a hard-core boson system via the Jordan-Wigner (JW) transformation \cite{JW}, which can then be variationally solved with matrix product states (MPS) as the wavefunction ansatz optimized via the density matrix renormalization group algorithm \cite{dmrg}.
+Based on the variational principle of energy, variational calculations using a wavefunction ansatz can potentially be a better alternative for signful systems, if challenges in representation and optimization can be overcome.
+In one dimension, a fermion system can be mapped to a system of hard-core bosons via the Jordan-Wigner (JW) transformation \cite{JW}, which can then be variationally solved with matrix product states (MPS) as the wavefunction ansatz optimized via the density matrix renormalization group algorithm \cite{dmrg}.

 In two dimensions, the JW transformation introduces non-locality to the system; an alternative wavefunction ansatz that preserves locality in fermion systems is more suitable for representing ground states of local Hamiltonians.
-Fermion projected entangled pair states (fPEPS) \cite{fPEPS_VF, fPEPS_QC, fPEPS_VF2, fPEPS_graded} are invented for this: given an fPEPS state, if a local operator in region $R$ acts on the state, only the tensors within $R$ change.
+Fermion projected entangled pair states (fPEPS) \cite{fPEPS_VF, fPEPS_QC, fPEPS_VF2, fPEPS_graded} are invented for this: given an fPEPS state, if a local operator supported in region $R$ acts on the state, only the tensors within $R$ change.
 The initial formulation of fPEPS is based on the virtual fermions living on the virtual bond of the PEPS.
 Later on, people have also adopted equivalent formulations based on swap gates \cite{fPEPS_SG, fMERA_SG} or Grassmann numbers \cite{fPEPS_Grassmann,liu2025hubbard} to study fPEPS.

 Optimizing a PEPS for the ground states of strongly correlated systems \cite{verstraete2004renormalization, algorithm_finite_peps} is a long-standing challenge in the field.
 Recently, variational Monte Carlo (VMC) optimization has emerged as the method that gave the lowest computed ground state energies for several challenging systems \cite{liu2018gapless,liu2022gapless,liu2022emergence,liu2024emergent,liu2024j1j2j3,liu2024quantum}.
 In particular, it has given the state-of-the-art result for fermion Hubbard model at $\frac{1}{8}$ hole doping \cite{liu2025hubbard}, a particularly challenging and important regime.
 In the appendix of Ref. \cite{liu2025hubbard}, the VMC algorithm is explained for fPEPS in the Grassmann formulation.
 However, the Grassmann formulation requires subtle reimplementations of tensor network operations, and it is not entirely clear how to adapt it to fPEPS implementations written in the swap gates formulation, which is one of the simplest formulations used in the field.
 Here we would like to derive and demonstrate the VMC algorithm in the swap gates formulation, and spell out the implementation of fermion sign in each step of the algorithm.